codatio/codat-docs/docs/bank-feeds-api/xero-bank-feeds/xero-bank-feeds-push-bank-transactions.md

 ## Push bank transactions to Xero

 To push bank transactions for a `connected` source bank account, make the following requests to the Codat API.
 All push requests are asynchronous.
-Bank feeds are sent to Xero immediately, not on a schedule.
+Bank feeds transactions are sent to Xero immediately, not on a schedule.

 1. Post the bank transactions using the [Create bank transactions](/accounting-api#/operations/create-bank-transactions) endpoint: